CamBurrows/FutbolerFinder/README.md

 # FutbolerFinder
 An app that finds users a soccer player who lives up to their expectations.

-#TA note
-If you are currently reading this I wouldn't try to grade this assignment.
-I have been having some issues with this one and it is not at all complete yet, and has not been deployed to heroku.
-I will take the low grade and continue working on this one, and inform you when I submit, thanks!
+Either search for a new team, or aan individual for your team, and find the ideal match who has also entered their preferences in the app.

+# Future Plans
+-Utilize location as primary filter for results.
+-Display top 3 instead of best match
+-Implement better input validation
+-Implement UI feature to return error message for first user to search app with empty database.